AmirMotefaker/AmirMotefaker/README.md

 - I'm always learning Python and R.

-- My goal is Data Science.
+- My goal is initially to become a good Data Analyst and eventually a Data Scientist.

 - In my free time, I solve problems on (https://projecteuler.net/) and read repositories on GitHub and Q&A on StackOverflow.